-It would be some years before there was another humanitarian crusade to stir the British public but when it arrived, in the form of the Congo Reform Association, the language of atrocity and photographic images of the suffering body were combined to powerful effect.
+It would be some years before there was another humanitarian crusade to stir the British public, but when it arrived, in the form of the Congo Reform Association, the language of atrocity and photographic images of the suffering body were combined to powerful effect.
 Like the photographs of Indian famine sufferers, again the bodies were black and frequently they were swathed in plain white cloth.
-The cloth covered nakedness, but its contrasting colour also threw the black skin and bodies of the photographic subjects into stark relief.
+The cloth covered nakedness, but its contrasting color also threw the black skin and bodies of the photographic subjects into stark relief.
 In the case of starving Indians, the emaciation of the body was highlighted.
 For the exploited indigenous workers in Belgian King Leopold’s Congo Free State, the white cloth served to emphasize the mutilation and amputation of their black limbs.
-Both the Indian famine photographs and the Congo atrocity images emphasised the distance between the white viewer and the mutilated black body, an essential precondition for the construction of empathy.
+Both the Indian famine photographs and the Congo atrocity images emphasized the distance between the white viewer and the mutilated black body, an essential precondition for the construction of empathy (Figures 2.4 and 2.5).

 Fig. 2.4 Here